Lock Change Cost

 • Defects, this can be detected if you’re struggling to open your door or having trouble unlocking it.

-• Older locks will typically need either repairing or replacing straight away when moving into a new home; this is a give in.
+• Older locks will typically need either repairing or replacing straight away when moving into a new home.

-In cases like this, a contractor can simply remove the lock and seal over the existing hole, taking no more than an hour for a single door and costing an average hourly rate of £50-£60.
+In cases like this, a contractor can simply remove the lock and seal over the existing hole, taking no more than an hour for a single door and costing an average hourly rate of £50 to £60.

 DIY enthusiasts can easily undertake this task if they have extensive knowledge of different types of locks.
 For a regular cylinder lock, you’ll need a Phillips head and flathead screwdriver, and an Allen wrench.
 Starting by removing the screws and spindle with both screwdrivers, then popping the cylinder out with your Allen wrench.